 Pretzel

-Pretzels are a distinctive baked bread product characterized by their twisted knot shape and crispy, chewy texture.
-Originally from Germanic regions, they are typically made from wheat flour dough and boiled in a lye or baking soda solution before baking, which gives them their distinctive mahogany-brown color and slightly salty crust.
-Pretzels are enjoyed worldwide as a snack, appetizer, or bread accompaniment, with variations ranging from soft, doughy pretzels to hard, crispy varieties.
+Pretzels are a distinctive baked bread product characterized by their iconic twisted knot shape and crispy, chewy texture.
+Traditionally made from a simple dough of flour, water, yeast, and salt, they are boiled in an alkaline solution (historically lye, now typically sodium bicarbonate) before baking, which gives them their characteristic dark mahogany crust and unique flavor.
+Pretzels are enjoyed worldwide as a snack, appetizer, or accompaniment to beverages, ranging from soft, chewy varieties to hard, crunchy forms, and can be sweet or savory.

 Flavor Profile